 A morphine infusion is pain relieving medicine given continuously through a pump.
 It's usually given after an operation but can sometimes be used to manage pain that results from a medical condition.

-- a morphine infusion will keep your child free from pain
+- a morphine infusion will help manage your child's pain

-- the nurses do regular observations to make sure that your child is safe and comfortable
+- the nurse will check regularly to make sure your child is safe and comfortable

 Who will make sure the morphine infusion is working?

-The ward nurse will monitor (keep an eye on) your child's morphine infusion.
+The nurse will regularly check your child's respiration, heart rate and oxygen levels.
+They will also check your child's pain every hour to make sure your child is safe and comfortable.
 If there are any problems they will contact the specialist nurse or doctor.

 Sometimes the morphine can make your child feel sick, itchy or sleepy.
-If this happens, your child will be given medication to stop these side effects from happening.
-This may be pills or syrup that they can swallow or through their IV line.
+If this happens, a doctor or nurse may give your child medicine to stop these side effects from happening.
+Medicine may be given as pills or syrup that your child can swallow, or medicine through your child's IV line.
 Occasionally the specialist nurse or doctor will change the morphine to another morphine-like drug (fentanyl or oxycodone), if the side effects continue to be a problem.

-When morphine is used for a short time for pain control after an operation your child will not become addicted.
+When morphine is used for a short time for pain control, your child will not become addicted.